 - Anxiety or phobia surrounding past negative experiences

 Dental sedation couldn’t be simpler.
 After an initial discussion with your oral health care provider to determine the best fit for you and review health history, a suitable oral sedation medication will be selected and administered either before or during the procedure.
 The sedation effect is mild, so consciousness will be maintained and you will not be “asleep”, but relaxed and calm enough to dispel any tenseness or discomfort.
 Time will also pass quickly, so hours feel more like minutes, and the length of time you spend in the dental chair will feel drastically reduced.
-This method also allows the dentist to complete the required work efficiently and reduces the amount of dental visits needed.
+This method also allows the dentist to complete the required work efficiently and reduces the number of dental visits needed.
 Dental Sedation is a great method for those who suffer from acute anxiety or phobia surrounding a dental visit, and there are a few things to keep in mind when choosing sedation:

 - Dental Sedation is not being put under anesthesia, but a gentle way to relax and calm the body and the mind to allow for minimal stress and anxiety surrounding the visit.